quacksouls/lyf/doc/decide.md

 to each iteration of the loop.
 The `condition` should evaluate to a boolean.
 If the `condition` evaluates to `true`, then code within the loop body would be executed.
-In case the `condition` evaluates to `false`, the loop ends and execution picks up from the closing brace `}` of the `for` statement.
+In case the `condition` evaluates to `false`, the loop ends and execution picks up from the first code statement following the closing brace `}` of the `for` statement.
 Finally, the `update` is an expression that is evaluated at the end of each iteration of the loop.
 The `update` typically increments (or decrements) the loop counter.

 Let's use a simple example to help us understand the above description of the `for` loop.
 Consider the following program to output the integers from 0 to 9 to